Fiserv/zelle-turnkey-solutions/docs/version-history/Android/updated-kotlin/ZelleSDK_V_1.4.4.md

 - When the Zelle UI session has ended, the Zelle SDK will call the FI app's session timeout callback function.

-## Enhancements
+## Updates

-- Custom callback method was implemented for session timeout.
+- Custom callback method was implemented for session timeout
+- Prominent Disclosure implementation for Contact Permission
+- Notification bar color fix
+- ZelleSDK theme issue fix

 ### Session Timeout Implementation